Top BIM Software Tools in 2023

 - Impossible to work with multiple tabs at once because they are not synchronized with each other

-- Buildertrend’s pricing model is relatively simple, it has three subscription tiers:
+- Buildertrend’s pricing model is relatively simple.
+It has three subscription tiers:

-- “Essential” – $339 a month – a basic set of features with scheduling, daily logs, comments, invoices, to-do lists, email marketing, and more
+- “Essential” – $499 a month – a basic set of features with scheduling, daily logs, comments, invoices, to-do lists, email marketing, and more

-- “Advanced” – $599 a month – adds budgeting, bills, purchase orders, estimates, lead proposals, change orders, advanced reporting, and more
+- “Advanced” – $799 a month – adds budgeting, bills, purchase orders, estimates, lead proposals, change orders, advanced reporting, and more

-- “Complete” – $829 a month – can offer warrantiers, RFIs, selections, etc.
+- “Complete” – $1,099 a month – offers warranties, RFIs, selections, etc.

 My personal opinion about Buildertrend: